Microbial Fuel Cells: On the Hunt for Renewable Energy

 With the Science Buddies Project Ideas below, you can be a renewable energy scientist.
 Try any of these projects to get started:

-- Turn Mud into Energy with a Microbial Fuel Cell— and a Dash of Salt: One way to increase electrical output is to make it easier for electrons to flow.
+- Spice Up the Power of a Microbial Fuel Cell with a Dash of Salt: One way to increase electrical output is to make it easier for electrons to flow.
 Adding salt will do the trick, but is there a point at which it is counterproductive to add more salt?
-Use a microbial fuel cell kit to experiment and find out!
+Use the microbial fuel cell kit to experiment and find out!

 Powering the Future

 While you shouldn't expect to be recharging your cell phone with a microbial fuel cell next year, it is possible that one day this technology will be as common as solar panels.
 Will you be among the scientists who explore innovative ways to keep up with our energy needs?

 - 12 Science Kits for Summer Science Experiments and Discovery